SAP-samples/teched2022-IN280/exercises/ex1/ex13/readme.md

 #### Prerequisites:
 - You are logged in to [SAP Cloud ALM](https://teched22-cloudalm-003.eu10.alm.cloud.sap/launchpad#Shell-home)
-- A own managed *Cloud Integration* service `CloudIntegration-<tenant_name>_<userID>` should be already registered in LMS
+- An own managed *Cloud Integration* service `CloudIntegration-<tenant_name>_<userID>` should be already registered in LMS

 ## Exercise steps

-Run through the steps in the given order.
+Run through the steps in the given order

-1. Navigate to section *SAP Cloud ALM for Operations* and click on the card *Integration & Exception Monitoring* if are not already there
+1. Navigate to section *SAP Cloud ALM for Operations* and click on the card **Integration & Exception Monitoring**

     <br>![](/exercises/ex1/images/CALMLandingIntExMon.png)

-2. Bring the **Cloud Integration service into the scope**, if not already done
+2. Bring the **Cloud Integration service into the scope**

-   If you start *Integration & Exception Monitoring* the first time the *Scope Selection* Diaglog opens automatically
+   If you start *Integration & Exception Monitoring* the first time the *Scope Selection* dialog opens automatically

    If not *click* the *scope selection* icon in the black top row